deleugpn/blog/content/blog/introduction/index.md

 are the primary reason why I wanted to beat my procrastination and start my blog.
-I feel like I have a once-in-a-lifetime opportunity to write about something that I have a bit of knowledge in a time where not everyone knows more than I do.
+I feel like I have a once-in-a-lifetime opportunity to write about something that I have a tiny bit of knowledge in a time where not everyone knows so much more than me.
 I want to share my experience running [Laravel](https://https://laravel.com) on AWS and the challenges of rebuilding a legacy application.